 “What do you make it from?”

-“Only the things that exist around the monastery.”
+“Lots of things.
+But only things from around the monastery.”
 He smiled down at me.
 “You know this area is special?”

 I nodded.
 Everyone knew that.
 They knew they’d see it someday, unless they chose not to.
 But who would choose that?
 Didn’t everyone feel that same deep fear at the idea of disappearing altogether that I felt on those sleepless summer nights, staring up at the ceiling wrapped in sweat-soaked sheets?